zeljkofilipin/filipin.eu/_drafts/software-testing-anti-patterns.md

 In the talks, for each anti-pattern I've mentioned some advantages and disadvantages.
 It would be great to hear from the readers if they've seen them in the wild.

-In this article, I'll usually quote the most important part of the original article and comment on it.
+In this article, I'll usually quote the most important part of the original article.
+Sometimes I'll add a comment.

 # Chords

-To make it more fun, I've played a dissonant chord on a ukulele for every pattern.
+To make it more fun, I've played a dissonant chord on an ukulele for every pattern.
 For my reference, the chords I've used are: Am6, A#6, Bm9, C7sus4, C#aug, Dsus4, D#9, Edim, Fsus2, F#m9, G6, G#aug.
 I've spent some time searching for perfect chords.
 Easy to play but sounding like an anti-pattern.

 # Anti-Pattern #1 - Having unit tests without integration tests